SnowyMouse/invader/README.md

 and check the commit hash against the topmost commit.
 If it is the same, then you are using the latest version of Invader.

-Make sure to stay up-to-date, as newer version have more features while addressing more issues.
+Invader is not finished, so it is important to stay up-to-date to obtain the latest features and fixes.
+Staying on an old version means staying on unfinished software that likely has known issues.

 ## Contributing
 See CONTRIBUTING.md.